- What Are Dreadlocks?

-- Knotty Boy Dreadlock Conditioning Spray ($18.00 on Amazon).
-Marketed as a tea tree oil leave-in conditioner, this product nevertheless lists several more active ingredients like hemp seed oil and grapefruit seed extract.
+- Knotty Boy Dreadlock Conditioning Spray ($18.00 on Amazon) is marketed as a tea tree oil leave-in conditioner.
+This product also lists several more active ingredients like hemp seed oil and grapefruit seed extract.
 It is light, non-greasy, anti-frizze, and encourages hair elasticity.

-- Wonder Gro Jamaican Black Castor Oil Hair & Scalp Conditioner ($12.99 on Amazon).
-Here is an example of a scalp and hair conditioner in one.
+- Wonder Gro Jamaican Black Castor Oil Hair & Scalp Conditioner ($12.99 on Amazon) is an example of a scalp and hair conditioner in one.
 This product’s base is castor oil, which has antibacterial and anti-fungal properties.

-- Jamaican Mango and Lime Cactus Leave-In Moisturizer ($7.93 on Amazon).
-Easy on the pocket and highly rated, this product’s formulation is specifically for moisturizing and protecting damaged, dry and thinning locks.
+- Jamaican Mango and Lime Cactus Leave-In Moisturizer ($7.93 on Amazon) is easy on the pocket and highly rated.
+This product’s formulation is specifically for moisturizing and protecting damaged, dry and thinning locks.

 3. Clean Your Bed Before Bedtime

 Dreadlocks attracts dust, small debris and lint more than you think.
 Small particles can easily stick to your locks and embed themselves in between hairs, making your dreads look dirty and poorly maintained.

 It’s a good idea to use clothes and bedding that don’t shed or pill.
 You may enjoy wearing an occasional fuzzy top, but be careful!
 When it comes to bed linens, though, there’s no room for exceptions.
 Who knows what your hair will pick up when you’re asleep?

 Clean your bed before you sleep.
 We suggest using a lint roller over your pillows, just to be sure.

 4. Check Your Dreads When You Wake Up